wighawag/hardhat-deploy/README.md

 - ability to create test fixture that automatically benefit from `evm_snapshot` to speed up these fixture.
 - combined with `buidler-ethers-v5` it has the ability to get ethers contract instance by name (like `await ethers.getContract("ContractName")`).
 - importing previously compiled contract (possibly in different solidity compiler version).
+- importing artifact from external sources (like npm packages)
+- importing deployments from external sources (like npm packages)
 - ability to log information in `deploy` mode only (while in test the console remains clean).
 - contains helpers to read and execute transaction on deployed contract referring to them by name.
 - These helpers contains options to auto mine on dev envoronment like ganache (to speed up deployments).